Knowhow: What lights do I need?

 Finding the right light depends on where you cycle

-Since traffic will be travelling slower – e.g. 30mph – being seen from a huge distance away isn’t vital.
+Since traffic will be travelling slower – 30mph for example – being seen from a huge distance away isn’t vital.
 But there will be junctions so it’s important that your lights are visible through a wide arc front and rear, not just directly in front or behind.
 Dynamo lights need a standlight as you’ll likely be stopping and starting often.

 Unlit roads

-Without streetlights, your front lamp must have a beam powerful enough to light the way further ahead than your riding speed’s stopping distance.
+Without street lights, your front lamp must have a beam powerful enough to light the way further ahead than your riding speed’s stopping distance.
 Avoid the temptation to fit a mountain biking light that will dazzle other road users.
 A road-specific light with a focused beam and around 300-500 lumens should be sufficient.
-If you want brighter, look for a beam cut-off at the top of the lens and/or the facility to switch to a lower output to instantly ‘dip your headlight’.

 The rear light needs to be bright enough to be seen from far behind as traffic may be travelling fast.
 Look for 30-50 lumens or more.
 Avoid using a flashing rear light unless you also use a steady one.
 A flasher won’t signpost your trajectory or proximity in the dark.